 NC State boasts two state-of-the-art University libraries, D.H.
-Hill Library on North Campus and the newlyopened James B. Hunt Jr. Library on Centennial Campus (which contains a lounge exclusively for graduate students).
+Hill Library on North Campus and the newly-opened James B. Hunt Jr. Library on Centennial Campus (which contains a lounge exclusively for graduate students).
 Higher Education students may also find the Media Center, a satellite library on the 4th Floor of Poe Hall, to be a convenient resource.
 Books available at libraries across campus may be requested for delivery to the Media Center via TripSaver.
 NC State libraries offer a wide variety of research workshops in which students may participate online or in person.
-Kim Duckett (kim duckett@ncsu.edu) is the Associate Head of Digital Technologies and Learning Research & Information Services and is an excellent resource for finding information about research training.
+The Associate Head of Digital Technologies and Learning Research & Information Services and is an excellent resource for finding information about research training.